Connecting the IoT Education Dots

 The university’s security team didn’t have the visibility they needed into their physical IoT devices ecosystem to be able to effectively stay on top of their operational processes, compliance and uptime.
 They also juggled this challenge across thousands of IoT devices that were located across the vast campus.
 Operations were challenging.
 Plus, in the campus environment, officers have to rely on these devices for real-time video streaming and incident recording, but if the systems are not managed properly, these functions can fail or add another risk factor – cybersecurity and privacy.
 If the devices are not secure, the information can be hacked.

 The question is – how can any university untangle this web of connectivity, system, and physical devices in a way that’s not just cost-effective, but sustainable.
 Ultimately, there is a need to ensure that any new solution is capable of shining a spotlight on all the cracks and crevices that exist between device and system.
 This will ensure that these devices continue to play a critical role in campus security and that this role is enhanced through reliability.

-So, to pull the university’s systems away from the web and into a more streamlined system, they leveraged SecuriThings Horizon to find several primary challenges impacting the university’s physical device security efficiency, and resolved it.
+So, to pull the university’s systems away from the web and into a more streamlined system, they leveraged SecuriThings Enterprise to find several primary challenges impacting the university’s physical device security efficiency, and resolved it.

 The First Hurdle

 Having no dedicated solution for the operational management of devices as well as standardized and consistent procedures for their operational maintenance meant that different devices and models across multiple brands were being managed on an ad hoc basis.
 This cost the university in terms of extra work, risk of device failure, potential security vulnerability, time, and money.